Muriel Gray: Charity work

-In 2005, she became Patron of the Scottish charity Trees for Life which is working to restore the Caledonian Forest.
+In 2005, Gray became Patron of the Scottish charity Trees for Life which is working to restore the Caledonian Forest.
 She is also a patron of the Craighalbert Centre, a conductive education school in Cumbernauld near Glasgow.
-She currently serves as a trustee on the following boards: the British Museum, Glasgow Science Centre, the Scottish Maritime Museum, The Lighthouse and the Children's Parliament.
+She currently serves as a trustee on the following boards: the Glasgow Science Centre, the Scottish Maritime Museum, The Lighthouse and the Children's Parliament.
 She supports Action Earth.
 In January 2009 she became the first patron of Scotland's Additional Support Needs Mediation Forum, RESOLVE:ASL.